Updated: January 08, 2021 at 9:31AM

-The University’s commitment to minimize COVID-19 infections and safeguard the health of the entire Notre Dame community requires both significant limitations on the number of visitors to campus during the Fall 2020 semester, and heightened expectations of visitors who do come to campus.
+The University’s commitment to minimize COVID-19 infections and safeguard the health of the entire Notre Dame community requires both significant limitations on the number of visitors to campus and heightened expectations of visitors who do come to campus.

 The intent is to limit visitors—those who are not students, faculty or staff members at the University—to those who have approved, essential business on campus, especially with regard to those who may enter campus buildings.